LucidtechAI/las-docs/reference/restapi/README.md

 ## Changelog

+### 2021-07-08

+- Extended the period in which temporary credentials are valid upon first time invitation to Typenode or Flyt from 7 days to 30 days
+- Added timeoutInSeconds to /transitions
+- Fixed a bug preventing login to complete successfully in Typenode and Flyt
+- Fixed a bug preventing expired users from getting new temporary credentials when invited again

 ### 2021-07-01

 - Added datasetId query parameter to DELETE /documents
 - Added datasetId query parameter to GET /documents
-- Fixed bug preventing completion config in /workflows to be executed in some situations
+- Fixed a bug preventing completion config in /workflows to be executed in some situations
 - Added datasetId to PATCH /documents/:id
 - Fixed error in JSON schema for /datasets, numDocuments -> numberOfDocuments

 ### 2021-06-25

 - Deprecated /batches endpoint.
 It's replaced by /datasets.
 Your current batches will be unaffected until 2021-09-06, after which we will remove the entire endpoint and all of its data.
 Documents in batches will not be affected, only the batches themselves.
 Until 2021-09-06 you will not be able to create new batches.
 Please consider replacing your batches with datasets.
 - Added POST /datasets
 - Added GET /datasets